microsoft/AttackSurfaceAnalyzer/README.md

 ## Version 2.0-preview

 This version of Attack Surface Analyzer is in "public preview", suitable for early adopters testing core features.
-A final release is planned for late April, 2019.
+A final release of the 2.0 version is planned for late April, 2019.

 ## Overview